📽️NEW: How Bioptimus uses Neptune when training biology foundation models → Watch customer story

 Even if a researcher leaves the project and is no longer available, Neptune saves all information about their experiments.

 Neptune automatically logs each experiment through the API.
-All experiments are visible across all members of the team, which makes the whole project transparent.
+All experiments are visible to all team members, making the whole project transparent.

-In short – because it saves time.
 If you’re a researcher, you know that managing multiple experiments is challenging.
 With such complex objectives and workflows, the ailslab team has to do a lot of tedious work to stay on the right track.
+With Neptune, that’s not the case.

 To learn more about ailslab, check out their full story.

-Thanks to Jakob Steinfeldt and Thore Bürgel for their help in creating this case study!
+Thanks to Jakob Steinfeldt and Thore BĂźrgel for their help in creating this case study!